Thomsch/tellina_user_experiment/experiment_design_doc.md

   - The tasks will be labeled sequentially.
   - Each task will have a corresponding expected output file for both file system output and standard output.

+### User Experience

+Users are given the client side of the experiment infrastructure.
+Once they are ready to begin, they will source the initial configuration script in a Bash shell to begin the experiment.

+Throughout the experiment, the users will be interacting with the shell where they started the experiment in, Meld, and a web browser of their choice.
+  - They will use a Bash shell to perform tasks and man page lookups.
+  - Meld is displayed to the user when actual output does not match expected output for commands they entered.
+  - They will use the web browser to find resources and interact with Tellina (when applicable).

+### User Interface

+The Bash shell for the experiment will have all built-in commands, prompts, and pipes unchanged.
+The experiment infrastructure, once set up, will add the following differences to the shell's interface (assume print means "print to `stdout`" unless specified otherwise):
+- The user will be able to run the following **user meta-commands**:
+  - `task`: prints the current task's description and number
+  - `abandon`: abandons the current task and go to the next task.
+  - `reset`: reset the file system
+    - This command will return the user to the directory where they called it.
+  - `helpme`: lists the commands available to the user
+- Prints a welcome message, that the experiment has started, and the list of meta-commands that user can run once the experiment setup is complete.
+- For every new task, prints the task description and the current task number.
+- On task success, prints a success message and move to the next task.
+- On task time out, prints a time out message and move to the next task.
+- On file system change when a task that does not expect a change, prints a warning.
+- When the experiment ends, prints a reminder for the user to fill out a survey.

+**Note:** the two initial tasks that the user will be doing will be tutorial tasks.
+The tutorial will print instructions on what to do for each step to the shell as well.

+Meld and the web browser are unmodified.

 ## Implementation
 ### Server side